Indianapolis Juvenile Defense Lawyer

 Each year anywhere from 25,000 to 35,000 juveniles will be arrested for committing criminal offenses in the state of Indiana.
 These offenses vary from burglary, robbery, theft, drug possession, underage drinking, OWI, weapons offenses, sex crimes, curfew violations, and more.
 Juveniles must adhere to state criminal laws, but because they are minors, they cannot be prosecuted through the same system as adult offenders.
 Indiana, therefore, set up a special system for juveniles in family court and provided special rules and regulations that juveniles must follow.
 If your child has been accused of violating the law in Indiana, it is important to hire the right Indianapolis juvenile defense attorney.
 The right lawyer has a keen understanding of both Indiana criminal law and family law and knows how important the outcome of your child’s case is for your family.

 At Eskew Law LLC, we focus on providing clients and their families with a unique experience.
 Rather than focusing only on finishing your case as quickly as possible, we devote time, energy, and attention to ensuring that the representation we provide matches your expectations and needs.
 At a consultation with our experienced Indianapolis criminal defense lawyers, we will discuss how to tackle juvenile delinquency allegations, explain the law, and formulate a plan of action.
-To schedule a free consultation, call Eskew Law LLC now at (317) 974-0177.
+To schedule a consultation, call Eskew Law LLC now at (317) 974-0177.

 What Is Juvenile Delinquency?